Andy Galpin's Supplement List: Maximize Your Performance

 Dose

-I have had success using capsules from Throne and also think a powdered form like from Nutricost is a good option.
+I have had success using capsules from Thorne and also think a powdered form like from Nutricost is a good option.

 Omega-3 Fatty Acids